Alexandra of Denmark: Legacy

 Alexandra has been portrayed on television by Deborah Grant and Helen Ryan in Edward the Seventh, Ann Firbank in Lillie, Maggie Smith in All the King's Men, and Bibi Andersson in The Lost Prince.
 She was portrayed in film by Helen Ryan again in the 1980 film The Elephant Man, Sara Stewart in the 1997 film Mrs Brown, and Julia Blake in the 1999 film Passion.
 In a 1980 stage play by Royce Ryton, Motherdear, she was portrayed by Margaret Lockwood in her last acting role.
+Also, in 1907, the Royal Alexandra Theatre was built in Toronto, Canada, as North America's first royal theatre.
+The venue was named after her, after a patent letter was granted by the King, her husband Edward VII.